uob-itservices/as-business-systems-standards/style_guides/pl_sql_scripts.md

 ## General Guidance

 * The overall purpose of a script should be documented in header comments and include any relevant implementation details, e.g. which schema the script should be run in, any permissions that are required.
 * Wherever possible, scripts should be repeatable and handle any expected errors.
 A script may COMMIT changes automatically, or can output text via dbms_output to indicate to the person running it if a COMMIT should be issued.

+## Grants and Synonyms

+Grants and synonyms should be declared in standalone scripts and not included in the script used to create the object.

 ## File Names

-For all other database code filenames should begin with a JiRA issue number:
+For all database scripts filenames should begin with a JiRA issue number, then a description.

+Grants and synonyms should be suffixed with grant/synonym.

 ```
 ssdt-001_<description>.sql      -- All other scripts
+SSDT-001_<description>_grants   -- Grants
+SSDT-001_<description>_synonyms -- Synonyms
 ```

-## Grants and Synonyms

-**Grants and synonyms for tables and objects should be declared in standalone scripts and not included in the script used to create the object.**

 When creating an object you should: